 The aim of flexicurity is to promote employment security over job security.
 The model has the dual advantages of ensuring employers a flexible labour force while employees enjoy the safety net of an unemployment benefit system and an active employment policy.

 The Danish flexicurity model rests on a century-long tradition of social dialogue and negotiation among the social partners.
 The development of the labour market owes much to the Danish collective bargaining model, which has ensured extensive worker protection while taking changing production and market conditions into account.
-The organisation rate for workers in Denmark is approx. 75%.
+The organisation rate in Denmark is approx. 67%.

 The Danish model is supported by the social partners headed by the two main organisations - The Danish Confederation of Trade Unions (LO) and The Confederation of Danish Employers (DA).
 The organisations - in cooperation with the Ministry of Employment have also jointly contributed to the development of common principles of flexicurity in the EU, resulting in the presentation of the communication "Towards common principles of flexicurity" by the European Commission in mid-2007.